NPLinker/nplinker/docs/quickstart.md

 1. If you already have the downloaded archive of GNPS data, you can skip the download steps.
 2. Replace `downloaded_archive` with the actuall path to your GNPS data archive if you skipped the download steps.

-The required data for NPLinker will be extracted to the `gnps` directory.
+The required data for NPLinker will be extracted to the `gnps` subdirectory of the working directory.

 !!! info
     Not all GNPS data are required by NPLinker, and only the necessary data will be extracted.